 Negative aspects of being in a rebound relationship

-While it may seem right as of now, rebound relationships start with the very intention of not being permanent.
-From one-night stands to one month or 6 month stands, these relationships harm both the rebounding person and the new person in the relationship.
+From one-night stands to one-month or 6-month shabby relationships, these harm both the rebounding person and the new person in the relationship.
 Unless you have been over a breakup after a romantic alliance, and are sure of starting a new relationship, negative dynamics are hugely at play.
-Some negative aspects of being in a rebound relationship are-
+Some negative aspects of being in a rebound relationship are:

-- Being vulnerable puts you at a higher risk for being manipulated and exploited
+- Being vulnerable puts you at a higher risk of being manipulated and exploited.

 - You may also be increasingly wary of trusting the new partner, and fight the constant fear of rejection